 Going into Dweck’s book, we’ll find she discussed two distinct mindsets: “fixed” and “growth” mindsets.
 Those that have fixed mindsets believe that everything from traits, talents, and intelligence is fixed.
 They’re something that is inherited.

-A growth mindset, though, is the belief that the foundation of all of our skills can be developed when we devote time and hard work toward them.
-This, in turn, creates an enthusiasm for learning and resilience when times get tough.
+A growth mindset, though, is the belief that the foundation of all of our skills can be developed when we devote time and effort toward them.
+This, in turn, creates an enthusiasm for learning and resilience when times get tough, which leads to success in the long run.

 While this all seems straightforward, it’s not always the case.
 Years later, as Dweck gained more knowledge on this, she looked at how her message was applied.